Part 3 - Weight Loss Movement Strategy

 Common obstacles & solutions

-Tick the obstacles that apply to you and which solution you will try.
+Tick the obstacles that apply to you — and the solution you'll try.

-My solution: ☐ Start with just 10 minutes ☐ Do gentle movement (walking, stretching) ☐ Evaluate sleep quality ☐ Remember that movement creates energy ☐ Ensure you’re drinking enough water
+"I'm too tired" ☐ Start with just 10 minutes ☐ Try gentle movement — walking or stretching ☐ Review your sleep quality ☐ Remember: movement creates energy ☐ Check you're drinking enough water

 My personal barriers to movement: